CiscoDevNet/api-design-guide/README.md

 ## 2.2 Non-Goals

 "API" can mean a lot of things; in the context of this document, we're referring to service-level APIs that are exposed over a network.
-We are not discussing the look and feel of Java libraries and their ilk.
+We are not discussing the look and feel of Java libraries, for example.

 These guidelines also omit discussion regarding the means by which an application might implement a RESTful API.
 No assumptions are made regarding programming language or the use of application server frameworks.